sambuaneesh/osn-mp3/README.md

     - The denominator in the RBI formula ensures that the RBI is normalized to a reasonable range.
     - The addition of 1 in the denominator prevents division by zero and ensures a smooth transition from the initial state.

+## Assumptions
+(In the Scheduler Function) (proc.c)
+- If the dynamic priority is less than the minimum priority then choose that process
+- If the dynamic priority is same then check the number of runs
+	- Less runs more priority
+- If the dynamic priority and the number of runs are same then check for the creation time
+	- First come first serve

 ___

 # Cafe Sim